-Consistent flow, numerous access points, plenty of whitewater, limited development, gorgeous scenery, clean water, and excellent fishing; all these characteristics combine to make the Wolf River an immensely popular recreation destination.
+Consistent flow, numerous access points, rapids, boulder gardens, limited development, gorgeous scenery, more rapids, more boulder gardens ...and excellent fishing; all these characteristics combine to make the Wolf River an immensely popular recreation destination.

 The river runs through the Menominee Indian Reservation below County Highway M, and the National Park Service has designated this area as a Wild and Scenic River.
 The tribe controls access and runs a shuttle service for this section.
 If you have your own watercraft and transportation, you will need to acquire a permit from the tribe in order to use any of the landings in Menominee County.

 The Upper Wolf River State Fishery Area

 The Wisconsin DNR owns much of the land immediately surrounding the Wolf River in Langlade County.
 These state-owned properties have been designated as the "Upper Wolf River State Fishery Area" and have greatly limited development on the riverway.
 Visitors who paddle the river will find a gorgeous, rugged wilderness setting.
 Oftentimes, as you're gliding along, it can be easy to forget that civilization is never far away.

 The Wolf is home to several species of fish including brown, brook and rainbow trout, large and smallmouth bass, panfish, walleye, northern pike and the occasional musky.

 There are no canoe campsites along the river, however there are several private and National Forest campgrounds in the area.

 The Wolf is fed by a large number of springs and small tributaries which help maintain a consistently navigable flow throughout spring, summer and fall.
 Occasionally, the river may be too low for an enjoyable paddle during dry spells in summer and fall.
 However, when a sustained rainfall occurs river levels will rise rapidly and drop slowly - and paddling conditions will be good-to-excellent for an extended period of time.